 This method uses the least amount of fabric!

 The strip method makes it so simple for those sawtooth borders!
 Of course it would not be an ideal method if you only need a couple of HST.

 Hum.... provide me with the correct answer and I'll put your name in a draw for a prize!
 Deadline March 31, 2011.

 I don't know about you, but I always need to square my HST.
 No matter how accurate I try to be, they always seem to come out wonky.
 The Strip method allows me to cut and square at the same time!

-A word about the rule: As your HST get bigger, you require smaller strips, otherwise you are wasting fabric, something I do not like to do.
+A word about the rule: As your HST get bigger, you require smaller strips of fabric otherwise you are wasting fabric.
 From 3 inch (unfinished) and above check the size you would need.
 For instance, a 2.5" strip is sufficient to cut 3" HST.